 He joined forces with Greek rebel leaders fighting the Ottomans near Missolonghi.
 In 1824 he planned to attack the Turkish-held fortress of Lepanto, at the mouth of the Gulf of Corinth, despite his lack of military experience.

-However, before the expedition could sail, on February 15, 1824, he fell ill and died in Missolonghi on April 19.
+However, before the expedition could sail, on February 15, 1824, the warrior poet fell ill and died in Missolonghi on April 19.

 Close to the center of Athens, outside the National Garden, is a statue depicting Greece in the form of a woman crowning Lord Byron.

 The statue is by the French sculptors Henri-Michel Chapu and Alexandre Falguière.
-Since 2008, the anniversary of Byron’s death, April 19th, has been honoured throughout the nation of Greece as “Byron Day.”
+Since 2008, the anniversary of Byron’s death, April 19th, has been honored throughout the nation of Greece as “Byron Day.”